 - Some compression to keep them in place

 - Ample coverage

-You’ll have preferences when it comes to length and fit, so let those guide you in picking your best running bottoms, rather than prioritizing the pocket itself.
-The fit of the shorts or pants matters most, rather than the exact location of the pocket.
+You'll have preferences when it comes to length and fit, so let those guide you in picking your best running bottoms, rather than prioritising the pocket itself.
+The fit of the shorts or trousers matters most, rather than the exact location of the pocket.
 Just make sure the phone holder is the right size for your phone.